New to Property Investment or a Seasoned Investor?

-We do have non bank lenders that can do an LVR to 80% of a residential investment property (sometimes higher).
-Alternatively we have some banks (not all) that will look at a construction loan on an investment property to 90% LVR.
+We do have non bank lenders that can do an LVR to 80% of a residential investment property (subject to current lending criteria, higher than bank rates).
+Alternatively we have some banks (not all) that will look at a construction loan on an investment property to 85% LVR.

 It pays to talk to us first to discuss your personal situation.
 Holiday homes may still be purchased with 80% LVR and dollar for dollar refinances on investment properties may also be done at over 60% LVR.
 It is a 'moving target' with lending criteria at the moment and each bank is applying their own restrictions on top of the Reserve Bank restrictions!